ryodtabata/Huddle/Huddle/MESSAGING_SETUP.md

 ### 1. `MessagesConvo.tsx`

-- Now uses Firebase for real-time messaging
+- Now uses Firebase for real-time messaging between friends only
 - Messages are stored and retrieved from Firestore
 - Real-time updates when new messages arrive
 - Uses user authentication from UserContext
+- Requires friendship validation before creating conversations

 ### 2. `ListOfMessages.tsx`

-- Displays real conversations from Firebase
+- Displays real friend conversations from Firebase
 - Real-time updates when new messages arrive
 - Shows last message and conversation participants
+- Only shows conversations with friends

 ### 3. `NewMessageModal.tsx`

-- Now loads real users from Firebase
+- Now loads only user's friends from Firebase
-- Search functionality to find users
+- Search functionality to find friends
-- Creates conversations with selected users
+- Creates conversations only with friends
+- Shows message "Add friends to start messaging!" when no friends

+### 4. `PublicChatspage.tsx` (NEW)

+- Displays proximity-based public chats within 5km
+- Auto-joins users to location-based group chats
+- Real-time updates for nearby chat activity
+- Shows participant count and distance
+- Separate from private messaging system

+### 5. `PublicChatConvo.tsx` (NEW)

+- Modal component for public chat conversations
+- Real-time messaging in proximity-based group chats
+- Shows participant count and location info
+- Different styling to distinguish from private chats

 ## Firebase Database Structure